 UN_(for_website)_|_7_Alternative_ways_to_grow_food_and_community)_Banner.webp

-Over the course of generations, farms have become bigger, more industrialised and more efficient, but growing and distributing our food in novel ways - or simply going back to the old ways of doing things - can help bring communities together and bring people closer to their food.
-Here are 7 alternative takes on farming that are helping to build communities and bind people together - and growing sustainable produce to boot.
+Over the course of generations, farms have become bigger, more industrialised and more efficient.
+Growing and distributing our food in alternative ways - or simply going back to the old ways of doing things - can help bring communities together and bring people closer to their food.
+Here are 7 alternative approaches to farming that are helping to build communities, bring people together, and grow sustainable produce.

 Community Supported Agriculture (CSA)